Chitrasen Sahu: Train accident

 Sahu boarded the Amarkantak Express, which runs from Raipur to Bilaspur, on 4 June 2014.
 At Bhatapatra station he left the train to buy some water.
 By the time he returned, the train had slowly started moving.
 He ran for a short distance and tried to board the moving train, but the door handle was greasy and he slipped, lost his balance and fell.

 Initially, police suspected that he was either attempting suicide or had met with an accident while crossing the railway tracks, but the flagman of the train came forward and was able to explain the incident in detail.
 Sahu was taken to a hospital where one leg was amputated immediately; twenty-four days later, his second leg was also amputated due to medical negligence.

 Mountaineering

 After his accident, Sahu decided to attempt the Seven Summits, aided by experienced mountaineer Rahul Gupta from Chhattisgarh.
 He started with Mount Kilimanjaro, reaching the summit on 23 September 2019 after six days in temperatures of -10 to -15 degrees C. He went on to scale Mount Kosciuszko, the highest peak in Australia, on 2 March 2020.

 Activism

 With both legs amputated, Sahu found it difficult to get a motor vehicle licence, despite having purchased and specially modified a car for his needs.
 He was eventually awarded a judgement in his favour by the high court of Bilaspur, which opened the door for many other people with disabilities to obtain a license.

-He established "Mission Inclusion," which provides assistance to people with disabilities through counseling and the donation of artificial limbs.
-He said in one interview, "All our focus is on making everyone understand that it is not sympathy which is needed, but rather heartfelt empathy to understand and create an accessible and inclusive environment."
+He started an initiative called "Mission Inclusion," which aims to increase awareness of disability rights and inspire those with disabilities.